isabella232/media-analytics.en-1/help/media-overview.md

 Some of the many benefits that Adobe's media measurement solutions provide include:

 * **Timely analysis -** Make real-time, actionable decisions utilizing key performance metrics (e.g., duration) across multiple channels.
 Main content events are measured in **10-second** intervals to capture all activity as it occurs.
 Ad tracking events occur at **1-second** intervals.
 * **Drive engagement -** Fully engage users through fewer buffering events and by understanding where and when ads should play within content to provide a smooth, less intrusive experience that brings users back and delivers repeat visits.
-* **Holistic picture -** Combine multiple data points across all of your content distributors to get a full view of all your media activity, and measure engagement and views/listens across all possible channels through [](federated-analytics.md).
+* **Holistic picture -** Combine multiple data points across all of your content distributors to get a full view of all your media activity, and measure engagement and views/listens across all possible channels through [Federated Analytics](federated-analytics.md).
 * **Increased granularity -** Evaluate viewing behavior at the most granular level, including individual visitor time of day, concurrent viewers/listeners by minute, and average duration the content was consumed.
 * **Precise measurement -** Measure across the multiple devices used for media consumption, including OTT, smartphone, tablet, desktop, and more, to monitor user engagement patterns and habits.
 * **Segmentation -** Apply classifications to your players, devices, genres, chapters, and shows to see how each has an impact on your overall views/listens and customer engagement with content, audio, ads, and combined.

 ## Heartbeat versus Milestone benefits {#section_cnj_5st_p1b}

-Adobe Analytics for Media is able to be measured through two means: the legacy Milestone method (video only) and the current Heartbeats method (including both the Media SDK and the Media Collection API).
+Adobe Analytics for Media is able to be measured through two means: the legacy Milestone method (video only) and the current Heartbeats method (audio and video, featured in both the Media SDK and the Media Collection API).
 The Heartbeats method is the preferred method of measurement and we encourage all clients to move to this version if they haven’t already, to take advantage of the benefits described below.

 The legacy Milestone method is based on individual server calls to the Analytics server, for video starts, quartiles, duration, and completes.
 The Heartbeats method provides a more robust media tracking solution that measures main content in 10-second intervals to provide enhanced, standardized metrics.
 In addition, Adobe has derived learnings from our Milestone method to provide a smoother, streamlined implementation process through either the Media SDK or Media Collection API utilized by Heartbeats.